title

 Anti-imflammories and time and short cranks seems to have helped.
 We moved crank shorteners around quite a bit, but at some point decided to bite the $$$ bullet and buy new cranks for all the bikes.
 I tried ordering some custom cranks shortly after the surgery, but they were outrageously expensive and had to be custom made and would take forever.
 An internet search will likely find these.
 My experience with the company says PASS.

-So many $$$ later and now all my bikes now have short cranks.
-I suppose it's a sign that I have too many bike!
+So... many $$$ later and now all my bikes now have short cranks.
+I suppose it's a sign that I have too many bikes!
+I also have a few sets of 165mm cranks to sell.

 More time has passed and I'm slowly getting back into my old routine... almost.
-I've ramped up my distance a bit, but still not back to my previous levels.
-I've also been able to do group rides, getting faster and keeping up with folks.
-And most significantly, I'm not avoiding climbs!
+I've ramped up my distance a bit, but still not fully back to my previous levels.
+I've also been able to do group rides, getting faster and almost keeping up with folks.
+And most significantly, I'm no longer avoiding climbs!
 A few weeks back, I led a club ride that included an optional super steep out and back climb.
 I was surprised when everyone took the turn.
 I had planned to skip it, but then decided to give it a go and slowly made my way up!
+And now I'm seeking out more climbs.

 So here's to a less stressful 2026!